tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'A report concept expressing a statement about data quality assertion following some specification produced by some implementation pertaining to some data resource.'
+'A report concept expressing a statement about data quality assertion following some Specification produced by some implementation pertaining to some data resource.'

 ### Comment

-'The Assertion type in FFDQ is the fundamental concept that makes up a data quality report.
+'The Assertion type in bdqffdq is the fundamental concept that makes up a data quality report.
 Assertion can be any one of four types (represented as subClasses), Measure, Validation, Issue, and Amendement.
-The assertion concept consists of a specification (the technical description of a performed test), a data resource (initial values of input data expressed in terms of some controlled vocabulary), the mechanism (external service, actor, or code that performs the test), and some form of result.'
+The assertion concept consists of a Specification (the technical description of a performed test), a data resource (initial values of input data expressed in terms of some controlled vocabulary), the mechanism (external service, actor, or code that performs the test), and some form of result.'

 ********************